-Research and development expenses increased in the three months ended March 31, 2014 compared to the same period in 2013 by \$11.4 million.
-Personnel expenses increased by \$3.2 million due to a 89% increase in headcount primarily driven by the Gentium Acquisition.
-Clinical studies and outside services costs increased by \$8.0 million due to an increase in costs incurred to develop sleep and hematology/oncology product candidates including, but not limited to, JZP-386 and JZP-416, as well as the addition of costs related to development programs for defibrotide.
+Research and development expenses increased in the three and six months ended June 30, 2014 compared to the same periods in 2013 by \$10.8 million and \$22.2 million, respectively.
+Clinical studies and outside services costs increased in the three and six months ended June 30, 2014 compared to the same periods in 2013 by \$5.5 million and \$13.5 million, respectively, primarily due to an increase in costs incurred to develop sleep and hematology/oncology product candidates including, but not limited to, JZP-386, JZP-110 and JZP-416, as well as the addition of costs related to development programs for defibrotide.
 We also incurred increased costs related to the development of line extensions for existing products and the generation of additional clinical data.
+Personnel expenses increased in the three and six months ended June 30, 2014 compared to the same periods in 2013 by \$3.4 million and \$6.6 million, respectively, due to an increase in headcount, primarily driven by the Gentium Acquisition.

 For 2014 and beyond, we expect that our research and development expenses will increase substantially from historical levels, particularly as we initiate our various planned clinical trials and development work and potentially acquire rights to additional product candidates.
-A discussion of the risks and uncertainties with respect to our research and development activities, including completing the development of our product candidates, and the consequences to our business, financial position and growth prospects can be found in "Risk Factors" in Part II, Item 1A of this Quarterly report on Form 10-Q.
+A discussion of the risks and uncertainties with respect to our research and development activities, including completing the development of our product candidates, and the consequences to our business, financial position and growth prospects can be found in "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q.